JeffM2501/RaycasterPro/README.md

 Hit cells are tracked and then drawn with OpenGL.
 Empty cells that were traversed are tracked as well so they can be drawn as floors and ceilings.

+This allows each wall and floor to be drawn as a full 3d quad, allowing the GPU to apply effects such as shaders and anisotropic filtering for better visuals.
+Real shader lighting is also possible using this method, but not included in this demo.

+# TODO
+* Doors
+* Objects
+	* Billboards
+	* Meshes
+* Per face textures
+* Skybox
+* Atlas generation
+* Map resource loading
+* Cell Attributes
+* AI raycasting (line of sight)